facelessuser/ScopeHunter/messages/recent.md

-# ScopeHunter 2.5.0
+# RegReplace 2.6.0
-> Released Jul 31, 2016

-- Requires `mdpopups` 1.9.0 if you are on 3080+.
-Please run Package Control's
-`Satisfy Dependency` command and restart if you do not see `mdpopups` 1.9.0
-listed in the info provided by `Preferences->Package Settings->ScopeHunter->Support Info`.
+New release!

-- See `Preferences->Package Settings->ScopeHunter->Changelog` for more info.
+See `Preferences->Package Settings->ScopeHunter->Changelog` for more info on the release.